 In Scots Gaelic, Bean-Nighe translates to Washer Woman.
 She's a fairy that can be found near rivers or streams.
 When you come upon her, if she's washing someone's clothes, that person is about to die.

 The Kelpie, or water horse, is a malevolent water spirit in Scottish mythology.
 It appears near waterways as a tame horse, but if a human is foolish enough to get on its back they will stick to it and the spirit will carry them down into the water to be eaten.
 In this form, it is said, children are the main target.
-The solitary kelpie is also said to be able to appear as a beautiful woman or man to lure adults to it, possibly for food, but possibly because it was lonely.
+The solitary kelpie is also said to be able to appear as a beautiful woman or man to lure adults to it, possibly for food, but possibly because it's feeling lonely.

 Wyverns are smaller than dragons and, while dragons have four legs, wyverns only have two.
 Wveryns' front legs are attached to their wings, which can make things quite cumbersome in a fight.
 Still, they're swift and just as fierce as dragons.
 They don't breathe fire but are said to have a stinger or barb in their tails and pollute the ground they walk on.
 Today, you'll find wyverns adorning flags, emblems, and school uniforms across the UK and beyond.